SunnySuite/Sunny.jl/docs/src/renormalization.md

 It can be shown that SU(_N_) dynamics reduces to the usual Landau-Lifshitz dynamics of dipoles, but involving $E_{\mathrm{local}}(\mathbf{s})$ as the classical Hamiltonian.
-Through this renormalization of the Stevens operators, **Sunny avoids the large-$S$ assumption, and gives a more variationally accurate result**.
-Traditional codes, by contrast, would use $c_k = 1$ instead.
+Through the renormalization factors $c_k$, _Sunny avoids the large-$S$ assumption, and gives a more accurate result_.

 Renormalization also applies to the coupling between different sites.
 In Sunny, couplings will often be expressed as a polynomial of spin operators using